My list of things to do after installing Debian on the PC

 Install latest Firefox

-It downloads the latest tarball package of Firefox from the official site and unpacks it under /opt.
-This script can also be used to update Firefox when a new version is available.
+This script can also be used to update Firefox when a

 The script already links the firefox executable to /usr/bin/firefox-latest to make sure that it’s on the PATH.
 Execute the following command to also link it to /usr/bin/firefox: